-As we made our way to the first tee, the snow began to pick up pace, and you could feel the excitement of the group in the air.
+As we made our way to the first tee, the snow began to pick up the pace, and you could feel the excitement of the group in the air.
 Approaching the first hole, Scotty stopped us in our tracks.
 A police car was parked nearby.
 So, as Urban Golf is, we quickly adapted and made our way to the second hole.

 Scotty told us that having conversations with Portland’s Finest is a common affair.
 So much so that they all know Scotty!
 The squad car rolled down the window, waved at Scotty, and simply said “have a great time, and don’t break anything.
 Golf needs more rules like that!

 It is hard to capture in words the emotions that we had as we struck our opening tee shots.

 The “greens” are indicated by an X of red duct tape that Scotty tapes to a building door, a telephone pole, a dumpster (our favorites!), or any other such city marker, just prior to playing the hole.
 Everything was in play- the street, of course, as it doubles as the fairway, sidewalks, everything.
 You could bank shots off trees, buildings, cars (mistakenly), fences, street signs, and, as we quickly found out, other players.
 I (James) hit two players, including my beautiful wife (sorry about that honey!!!).

 It really started to snow hard on about the 4th hole.
 This was probably also one of the coolest holes- a dogleg right, surrounded by graffiti, that wraps its way around a building and finishes with a dumpster.
 This was also one of the quickest greens we experienced hahaha?

 One of the more unique holes was on the school grounds of the Harriet Tubman Middle School.
 Starting from the playground, we hit up over the fence that surrounds the outdoor basketball court!
 After making my only par of the day, I tried my hand at attempting to hit the basket from the three-point line.
 But just like in real basketball, success was not found!